ifmorrison/kubernetes-manual/1-Setup/setup.md

 Instructions for installing the aws cli can be found here:
 [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)

-After installing the aws cli you will need to configure it using the command 'aws configure  ' This will require your IAM authentication token, which you can find in the aws portal
+After installing the aws cli you can configure it by running the following:
+ `aws configure`
+Configuring the AWS cli will require your IAM authentication token.

-You can test your user authentication with the command 'aws sts get-caller-identity'
+You can test your authentication with this command:
+`aws sts get-caller-identity`

 ## 1.2. kubectl